 Global brands are struggling to win the trust of connected New Zealanders, according to research from Kantar TNS.

-After 18 months of having its comment section switched on, RNZ has decided it will no longer allow comments on its website and it will phase out the capability on its site by the end of the week, instead encouraging comments on its social media channels.
-We chat to RNZ's Megan Whelan about why it made the decision and what it means for its audience.
+After 18 months of having its comment section switched on, RNZ has announced it will no longer allow comments on its website and it will phase out the capability on its site by the end of the week, instead encouraging comments on its social media channels, we chat to RNZ’s Megan Whelan about why it made the decision and what it means for its audience.
 PLUS: how technology might improve comment sections in the future, and Fairfax’s approach to its comment sections.

-Google has confirmed that New Zealand country director Tony Keusgen has been replaced by Stephanie Davis.
+Google has confirmed that New Zealand country manager Tony Keusgen has been replaced by Stephanie Davis.

 TVNZ is looking to offer advertisers a means by which to reach male audiences through a new free-to-air TV channel.
 We chat to the broadcaster’s chief executive Kevin Kenrick about why it’s made this move.

-It's no secret that 2015 has been punctuated by some horrific moments, with the Nepal Earthquake, the Paris attacks, the refugee crisis and the Charleston Shooting standing out as some of the more harrowing examples.
+It’s no secret that 2015 has been punctuated by some horrific moments, with the Nepal Earthquake, the Paris attacks, the refugee crisis and the Charleston Shooting standing out as some of the more harrowing examples.
 But interspersed alongside these events, there were also many positive moments that saw people celebrate and express their creativity online.
-YouTube, Facebook, Twitter and Ted look back at the moments that defined the year.
+YouTube, Facebook and Twitter look back at the moments that defined the year.

 The rise of “wellness” products and services such as cold-pressed juice bars, raw and paleo eateries, boutique yoga studios and alternative therapies has brought with it a specific vocabulary.
 Some of these wellness words sound like science; some, especially those coming from Deepak Chopra, have the ring of religon, and quite a few are so divorced from meaning that they’re uncategorisable.
 After overdosing on YouTube philosophical debates one night, Australian web developer Seb Pearce wrote some code to randomly generate New Age copy at the push of a button.